 Our business law attorneys will provide more information on this California exemption in future articles.
 For purposes of this writing, it is important to note that while this exemption will apply to most LLC’s, it does not relieve an LLC from the requirement to register their securities.
 Rather, a Limited Offering Exemption Notice (“LOEN”) must be filed with the California Department of Corporations within 15 days of the issuance of such securities in order to avoid potential penalties from being assessed by the state.

-The business and commercial law attorneys at Gehres Law Group advise and represent clients on a vast array of laws affecting businesses in California.
+The business and commercial law attorneys at Gehres Law Library advise and represent clients on a vast array of laws affecting businesses in California.
 If you are a business owner, contemplating a new business idea, or have questions about a California company, contact us today for your complimentary evaluation, or feel free to browse our website.